 How do we move from thinking about bodies in our world to feeling and standing with those bodies?

 In a world of creaturely bodies, life indeed has a cost.
 But that admission need not resign us to tragic necessity.
 Rather, it is the necessary affirmation required for any effort to minimize that cost, to innovate toward futures with less loss, and to shake up the structures that define winners and losers at the outset.

-In this work, I have found friendship with world visions that strive toward these aims amid the inconsistencies of practice: The Jain tradition of India with its aim of nonviolence and multi-sided knowing, the peace church witness against state violence, de/re/constructive thinkers, feminist and ecological ethics of care, critical animal theorists, A. N. Whitehead's claim that reality creates itself in constant process, as well as poets and artists who inhabit the knife-edge of grief/goodness, pain/beauty.
+In this work, I have found friendship with world visions that strive toward these aims amid the inconsistencies of practice: The Jain tradition of India with its aim of nonviolence and multi-sided knowing, the peace church witness against state violence, feminist, womanist and ecological ethics of care, critical animal theorists, liberation theologians, A. N. Whitehead's claim that reality creates itself in constant process, as well as poets and artists who inhabit the knife-edge of grief/goodness, pain/beauty.

 I live toward the creative adventure of a plant-based life, and work to illuminate the local and global entanglements of industrial agriculture, alongside other contemporary bioethical issues.